Beetle Cat Fleet

 Is a Beetle Cat a good boat for Edgewood waters?
 Absolutely.
 The Providence River and Upper Narragansett Bay are heaven for small sailboats like the Beetle Cat.
 With its shallow draft and adjustable centerboard, you can sail right up on to Gaspee Point beach or Conimicut Point beach.
 Take a day’s sail down and around Prudence Island.
 Or stay local and just spin a few times around the “milk jug” at the edge of the shipping channel across from Edgewood—from arrival at Edgewood Yacht Club, you can be on your Beetle Cat and off sailing in 10 minutes, so a quick sail of under an hour is easy to fit into the schedule.
 For people who have a lot going on but still want to get out on the water in the Edgewood area, a Beetle Cat is a splendid choice—it feels like a lot more boat than it really is!

 Is it expensive to keep a Beetle Cat at Edgewood?
 Not really.
-Keeping a Beetle Cat at Edgewood Yacht Club requires full membership at the club, which costs $750 annually (2016 rate) but includes all benefits of membership, including launch service to your Beetle Cat and use of the beautiful new clubhouse currently under construction.
-The mooring fee for a Beetle Cat is an additional $540 per year (2016 rates).
+Keeping a Beetle Cat at Edgewood Yacht Club requires full membership at the club, and it includes all benefits of membership, including launch service to your Beetle Cat and use of the beautiful new clubhouse.

 Apart from regular Wednesday night racing, what else does the Edgewood Beetle Cat Fleet do?
-Edgewood’s Beetle Cat Fleet hosts special races from time to time, like the Pomham Rocks “’Round the Lighthouse” Regatta, which will occur this year on Friday, July 29, 2016.
+Edgewood’s Beetle Cat Fleet hosts special races from time to time, like the Pomham Rocks “’Round the Lighthouse” Regatta.
 Members of the fleet also travel together to the annual Leo J. Telesmanick Championship Race, the “World Championship” Beetle regatta.
-Last year, 5 Edgewood boats sailed in the weekend-long event at Weekapaug Yacht Club, and this year a similar number of Edgewood boats is expected at the event on August 13 and 14, 2016, at Hyannis Yacht Club.

 How can I find out more?
 Drop by to see what our Wednesday night racing is like!
 Or contact George Shuster at 4013910030 or email@example.com.